Netatalk/netatalk/README.md

-Compared to cross-platform file sharing protocols like NFS and FTP, Netatalk delivers a Mac-like user experience, with seamless integration of Mac filesystem metadata - notably Extended Attributes on macOS and resource forks on Classic Mac OS - as well as compatibility with modern macOS features such as Bonjour, Time Machine, and Spotlight.
+Compared to cross-platform file sharing protocols like NFS and FTP, Netatalk delivers a Mac-like user experience, with seamless integration of Mac filesystem metadata - notably Extended Attributes on macOS and resource forks on Classic Mac OS - as well as compatibility with modern macOS features such as Zeroconf (Bonjour) service discovery, Time Machine backups, and Spotlight indexed search.

 Compared to [Samba](https://www.samba.org/) (SMB), Netatalk has [demonstrably faster transfer speeds](https://netatalk.io/docs/Benchmarks),